kingsdigitallab/alice-thornton/frontend/posts/news/2023-02-17-project-team-presenting-at-rsa.md

 ---
-title: Thornton's Books Team to present at Renaissance Society of America, Puerto Rico, March 2023
+title: Thornton's Books Team to present at the annual meeting of the Renaissance Society of America, Puerto Rico, March 2023
 feature: /assets/img/posts/RSA_logo.jpg
 authors:
   - jedge